Custom 3D Printing • Independence KY • Northern Kentucky • Cincinnati

 Before committing to a bigger manufacturing decision, a printed prototype can help you test the size, feel, function, and design direction.

-Explore prototype support →Secure RFQ Portal Guidelines
+Explore prototype support →Project File Guidelines

 For project files, keep the upload clean and simple so the quote can be reviewed efficiently.